Cleveland Clinic logo

 Diagnosis and Tests

-• Stage I: Cancer is found in one or more lymph nodes.
-Healthcare providers diagnose about 25% of all follicular lymphoma cases at this stage.
+• Stage I: Cancer is in one or more lymph nodes.

-• Stage II: Cancer is found in lymph nodes above or below your diaphragm.
-Healthcare providers diagnose about 15% of all follicular lymphoma cases at this stage.
+• Stage II: Cancer is in lymph nodes above or below your diaphragm.
+Your diaphragm is a band of muscle that separates your chest from your abdomen.

-• Stage III: Cancer is found in lymph nodes on both sides of your diaphragm.
-Healthcare providers diagnose about 26% of all follicular lymphoma cases at this stage.
+• Stage III: Cancer is in lymph nodes on both sides of your diaphragm.

 Management and Treatment